How Can Person-Centred Care Support Those Living With Dementia?

 Person-centred care allows caregivers to coordinate and tailor care, making sure each resident’s preferences and health needs are consistently met.
 This collaborative approach improves the quality of care and ensures continuity, so residents receive familiar, empathetic care that aligns with their individual care plan.
 Open communication between team members and families also builds a shared understanding and a more in-depth knowledge of those with dementia, meaning everyone involved can further support the resident’s emotional and physical well-being.

 Person-centred care is an invaluable approach to dementia care that is not only respectful but also genuinely understanding of the individual’s unique needs and history.
-For residents living in a care home in Dartmouth, the person-centred approach means a higher quality of life, greater dignity, and a nurturing environment where they are seen, heard, and valued.
+For residents living in a dementia care home in Dartmouth, the person-centred approach means a higher quality of life, greater dignity and a nurturing environment where they are seen, heard and valued.

-Our Person-Centered Dementia Care at The Fleet Care Home
+Our Person-Centered Dementia Care at The Fleet Care Home in Dartmouth

 At The Fleet Care Home, we offer exceptional levels of dementia care as well as nursing care, residential care, respite care and palliative care 24 hours a day, 7 days a week.
-We adopt a person-centred approach to care which puts our residents at the forefront of everything we do.
-Alongside our first-class care services, we offer a number of purpose-built facilities that improve their quality of life including a varied activities programme, expansive gardens, a hairdressing salon, the cove bistro and a library.
+We adopt a person-centred approach to care, which puts our residents at the forefront of everything we do.
+Alongside our first-class care services, we offer a number of purpose-built facilities that improve their quality of life, including a varied activities programme, expansive gardens, a hairdressing salon, The Cove Bistro and a library.

-Our care home is ideal for those experiencing different stages or types of dementia including Alzheimer's disease, Lewy Body and Vascular dementia.
+Our Dartmouth care home is ideal for those experiencing different stages or types of dementia, including Alzheimer's disease, Lewy Body and Vascular dementia.
 Our dedicated and welcoming team are available around the clock for any questions you may have or any support you require.
 We hold regular in-house events and family members and friends are invited to join us to spend time with their loved ones and see how our residents are thriving whilst in our care.

 To find out more about our luxury care home in Devon or to see our care environment in action, book a tour and meet our expert team today!
 We look forward to hearing from you.